kaushik912/genai_code/udemy_bharath_langchain/agents.md

 Unfortunately, the wikipedia or duckduckgo doesn't work due to corporate firewall issue.
 So I had to run the code in google-colab for learning purposes.

+Copy pasting a screenshot image worked as shown below!
 <img width="537" alt="image" src="https://github.com/user-attachments/assets/36fa2a03-ad68-4717-b1fe-e0ced9b42327">